 Julie Payette is Canada’s new Governor-General.
 At a recent speech to scientists at an Ottawa convention, Ms. Payette was very clear about how she felt about religion.

 She mocked those who were still debating about whether life came about as a result of divine intervention rather than natural processes.
 She then went on to compare this to people taking a sugar pill to cure cancer.
 But she didn’t just say that her comparison was hyperbole.
 She said that there were so many people believed that a sugar pill would cure cancer, and then added, looking at the audience, “I am sure you know many of them.”
 Ms. Payette was no doubt referring to people who prayed about their illnesses.

 Much has already been said about Ms. Payette’s insensitivity to people of religious persuasion.
 Some have called her “mean-spirited.”
-The Prime Minister rushed to her defense indicating that he was proud of her comments, while the Leader of the Opposition pointed out that the Governor General was mocking people of Indigenous religions, Muslims, Sikhs, Christians, and people of other faiths.
+The Prime Minister rushed to her defence indicating that he was proud of her comments, while the Leader of the Opposition pointed out that the Governor-General was mocking people of Indigenous religions, Muslims, Sikhs, Christians, and people of other faiths.